George Bausewine: Playing career

 Bausewine first played professional baseball at the age of 18 for the Utica Pent-ups minor league baseball club of the International League in 1887.
 He also played for the Altoona club of the Pennsylvania State Association, and the Canton club of the Ohio State League that year.
-In 1888, the Ohio State League became the Tri-State League and he played a full season with the Canton Nadiys.
+In 1888, the Ohio State League became the Tri-State League and he played a full season with the Canton Nadjys.

 Bausewine moved around to several minor league clubs in 1889, including the London Tecumsehs of the International League, before being signed by the Philadelphia Athletics of the American Association on September 10.
 He pitched in seven game for the Athletics that season; he had a 1–4 Win–loss record, and completed all six of the games he started.
 In 55 1/3 innings pitched, he struck out 18 batters and had a 3.90 earned run average.
 He was released from the team before the 1890 season on April 5.
 After his return to the minor leagues in 1890, he played for various teams until 1895, including teams in St. Paul, Minnesota, Albany, New York, Allentown, Pennsylvania, Syracuse, New York, and Wilkes-Barre, Pennsylvania.